 The only thing more exciting than watching a dog chase after a tennis ball is watching multiple dogs race against each to bring a ball through an obstacle course in a relay race.
-Eight Flyball teams gathered on May 22 at the Cabarrus Arena & Events Center in Concord, North Carolina for the ultimate challenge.
+Eight Flyball teams gathered over two days, February 25 and 26, at the World Equestrian Center in Ocala, Florida for the ultimate challenge.

-Consisting of a bracket-style competition, each team went head to head until a final race determined the winner.
-You can catch all the action and see how each team performed.
+In this bracket-style competition, each team went head to head until a final race determined the winner.
+You can catch all the action and see how they performed.

 How to Watch the AKC Flyball Dog Challenge

 You can watch the AKC Flyball Dog Challenge, presented by Tractor Supply Company, on Saturday, March 25 at 4 p.m.
 ET on ESPN2 on your TV or by signing in on any device.

 But before watching, you may want to understand the basics of the action-packed relay sport—because things move quickly!

 How Does Flyball Work?

 Two four-dog teams line up to race each other on a course that includes four hurdles and one springloaded box for each team.
 As the last light on the set turns green, the first dog on each team races down the lane over each hurdle toward the springloaded box, triggering the box with their paw to release a ball which they catch at lightning speed.
 Then, banking off the box, the dogs race back over the jumps and return to their handler.
 The dogs then go relay-style, passing nose-to-nose at the start/finish line until all four dogs have successfully completed the course with the fastest team winning the heat.